Sousastep/SousaFX-docs/docs/content/io.rst

 The output menu sets whether the main outputs are mono or stereo.

-- Main L / R: connects to the interface's main output, AKA "Front Of House" output
+:Main L / R: connects to the interface's main output, AKA "Front Of House" output

-- Monitor L / R: connects to the interface's headphone output, AKA "monitor mix" output
+:Monitor L / R: connects to the interface's headphone output, AKA "monitor mix" output

-- Metronome Click: allows SousaFX's metronome to be mixed independently if there're multiple monitor mixes.
+:Metronome Click: allows SousaFX's metronome to be mixed independently if there're multiple monitor mixes.

-- Drum Clips Risset L / R: connects to SousaPlayback's "drum bus" track's "Risset Ext FX" device's "Audio From" input.
+:Drum Clips Risset L / R: connects to SousaPlayback's "drum bus" track's "Risset Ext FX" device's "Audio From" input.

-- external delay send 1 - 4, L / R: 4 stereo channels of external delay sends.
+:external delay send 1 - 4, L / R: 4 stereo channels of external delay sends.

-- external octaver send mono: When the Octaver is set to "ext fx", this output sends audio to the Octaver.
+:external octaver send mono: When the Octaver is set to "ext fx", this output sends audio to the Octaver.

-- Main 1-bar Phasor: this and the following are sent to :ref:`SousaVFX <SousaVFX>` if it's running on a different computer.
+:Main 1-bar Phasor: this and the following are sent to :ref:`SousaVFX <SousaVFX>` if it's running on a different computer.

-- Phasor offset rate: VFX only.
+:Phasor offset rate: VFX only.

-- high_freq_mod_mixed: VFX only.
+:high_freq_mod_mixed: VFX only.

-- low_amp_mod_mixed: VFX only.
+:low_amp_mod_mixed: VFX only.

-- tuba + timefx env: VFX only.
+:tuba + timefx env: VFX only.